“Nurturing Seasonal Harmony In Your Yoga Practice and Daily Life”

 Below, each month is broken out to help you quiet the noise and find stillness through focus and intention.
 These themes mirror both the natural rhythm of the season and the inner journey we experience in practice.
 Use each month’s focus—its chakra, element, and mantra—to guide your awareness on and off the mat.
 Let the new moon each month serve as your time to pause, check in, and realign with your truth before beginning again.

-NOVEMBER FOCUS — The Descent Inward
+NOVEMBER — The Descent Inward

 Theme: Courage, Honesty, Inner Fire